Exercise and Sport Science Department (ESS)

 Teaching Fundamental Movement Skills in Physical Education

 This is a content course focused on the development of fundamental movement skills and knowledge for students in grades K-5 that are aligned to Society of Health and Physical Education (SHAPE) National Standards and Grade Level Outcomes for K-12 Physical Education.
-Teacher candidates will develop common and specialized content knowledge related to the development of fundamental movement skills, movement concepts, and gymnastics.
-In addition, teacher candidates will recognize and understand academic language and theory related to teaching and learning fundamental movements, educational games, and dance.
-Students will have opportunities to plan, observe, and teach peers and K-12 learners.
+Teacher candidates develop common and specialized content knowledge related to the development of fundamental movement skills, movement concepts, and gymnastics.
+In addition, teacher candidates learn to recognize and understand academic language and theory related to teaching and learning fundamental movements, educational games, and dance.
+Students have opportunities to plan, observe, and teach peers and K-12 learners.
 Lect.
 2, Lab 2.
 Prerequisite: ESS 118 or concurrent enrollment.
 Offered Fall, Spring.

 ESS 230 Cr.3